 Our primary leadership team consists of:

-Dr. Nicole M. Joseph is an Assistant Professor of Mathematics Education in the Department of Teaching and Learning (Peabody School of Education).
+Dr. Nicole M. Joseph is an Associate Professor of Mathematics Education in the Department of Teaching and Learning (Peabody School of Education).
 Her research explores two lines of inquiry, (a) Black women and girls, their identity development, and their experiences in mathematics (b) Whiteness, White Supremacy and how it operates and shapes underrepresentation of Black women and girls in mathematics.

-Dr. Renã A. S. Robinson in an associate professor of Chemistry whose research centers around Alzheimer’s disease, sepsis, racial disparities, the role of the periphery in these disorders.
+Dr. Renã A. S. Robinson is an associate professor of Chemistry whose research centers around Alzheimer’s disease, sepsis, racial disparities, the role of the periphery in these disorders.
 Her research team develops and applies a suite of proteomics and lipidomics technologies to study the molecular basis of these disorders.

 Our advisory team: